-A robo-advisor is an artificial intelligence (AI) driven virtual financial advisor.
-Robo-advisors are a type of expert system optimized for financial services, specifically for investing and portfolio management advice.
+A robo-advisor is a virtual financial advisor powered by artificial intelligence (AI) that employs an algorithm to deliver an automated selection of financial advisory services.
+Typically offered by brokerage firms, such as Charles Schwab, Fidelity Investments and E-Trade, robo-advisors are a type of expert system optimized for financial services, specifically for investing and portfolio management advice.

 A robo-advisor is one example of a software robot, not a physical robot.
-However, the software supporting robo-advisors does function similarly to the AI that might drive a robot.
+However, the software supporting robo-advisors functions similarly to the AI that might drive a robot.
 Investors communicate with their robo-advisors through smartphone apps or over the web.

 Robo-advisors can make customers money

-The software can choose stocks for portfolios according to the balance desired by clients and provide limited financial advice.
-Like other expert systems, robo-advisors use AI technologies in conjunction with a knowledge base to simulate the judgment and behavior of an experienced human with specialist-level knowledge in a particular field.
+Robo-advisor software can choose stocks for portfolios according to the balance desired by clients and provide limited financial advice.
+Similar to other expert systems, robo-advisors use AI technologies in conjunction with a knowledge base to simulate the judgment and behavior of an experienced human with specialist-level knowledge in a particular field.

 Given that financial advisors are typically well-paid, the software is relatively inexpensive to acquire and maintain.
 Many in the financial sector also see robo-advisors as a means of getting investing advice to the masses, with associated cost savings.

 It's also thought that robo-advisors could promote financial literacy because investors might take more time to explore portfolio options without feeling pressured to decide, which might happen when dealing with a human.

 Depending on their level of technical capabilities, scope or revenue model, robo-advisors can be divided into the following three categories.